anufrievroman/calcure/readme.md

 ## Features

 - Vim keys supported
-- Operate with fewest key presses possible
+- Operation with fewest key presses possible
 - Todo list with tasks and subtasks
-- See birthdays of your abook contacts
+- Birthdays of your abook contacts
-- Import events and tasks from calcurse
+- Events and tasks from calcurse
-- Generate pictograms according to the name ✈ ⛷ ⛱
+- Icons according to the name ✈ ⛷ ⛱
-- Toggle privacy mode ••••• to obfuscate events and tasks
+- Privacy mode ••••• to obfuscate events and tasks
 - Plain text database in your folder for cloud sync
 - Customizable colors, icons, and other features
 - Resize and mobile friendly
-- Start week on any day
+- Week can start on any day

 ## Installation

-### On Arch-based distributions
+### On Arch-based Linux distributions

-The package `calcure` is avalible in AUR.
+The package `calcure` is available in AUR.
 Simply install it with `yay -S calcure` or with another AUR helper.

-### On other distributions
+### On other Linux distributions

-Just copy the **calcure** file into a directory with your binaries and make it executable:
+Just copy the `calcure` file into a directory with your binaries and make it executable:

 ```
 git clone https://github.com/anufrievroman/calcure